brandonestevez95/youth-map-lab/README.md

-# 🌍 Youth Mapping Lab
+# 🌍 Youth Map Lab
 **AI + GIS Workshops for Curious Minds & Change-Makers**

-Welcome to the **Youth Mapping Lab** — where students explore the world, solve real problems, and tell powerful stories using artificial intelligence, satellite data, and GIS technology.
+Welcome to the **Youth Map Lab** — where students explore the world, solve real problems, and tell powerful stories using artificial intelligence, satellite data, and GIS technology.

 Developed by youth, for youth, this open-source initiative blends cutting-edge geospatial tools with real-world challenges — from farming to forgotten history — to empower the next generation of digital explorers.